subashraidu/shell_scripting/README.md

 netstat, short for network statistics, is a command-line tool used to display network connections, routing tables, interface statistics, masquerade connections, and multicast memberships.
 It is available on most Unix-like operating systems and Windows.

+# shell scripts can be written for a wide range of tasks and purposes.
+Here are some examples:

+System Administration:

+Automating backup processes.
+Monitoring system resources and generating reports.
+Managing user accounts and permissions.
+File Management:

+Sorting and organizing files based on criteria (date, size, type).
+Renaming multiple files based on patterns.
+Checking and maintaining file integrity.
+Automation:

+Running repetitive tasks on a schedule (cron jobs).
+Handling batch processing of data files.
+Automating software deployment and updates.
+Text Processing:

+Parsing log files and extracting relevant information.
+Generating and formatting reports from structured data.
+Searching and replacing text in multiple files.
+Networking:

+Monitoring network connectivity and performance.
+Automating VPN or SSH connections.
+Fetching data from web APIs.
+Application Deployment:

+Setting up environments and configurations.
+Managing dependencies and starting/stopping services.
+Handling error conditions and logging.
+Data Manipulation:

+Converting file formats (e.g., CSV to JSON).
+Processing data streams in real-time.
+Generating statistics and summaries from large datasets.
+Security:

+Checking system vulnerabilities and applying patches.
+Auditing user activities and access logs.
+Implementing custom firewall rules.
+Customization and Personalization:

+Creating personalized welcome messages or notifications.
+Customizing desktop environments or terminal settings.
+Managing personal preferences and settings across different systems.
+Testing and Debugging:

+Writing test suites for applications.
+Simulating user interactions for testing purposes.
+Debugging scripts and applications in development.
+Shell scripts are versatile and can be adapted to almost any task that involves automation, data processing, or system management on Unix-like systems.
+Their flexibility makes them invaluable for both personal and professional use cases.